dystaSatria/Python/Practice Area/readme.md

-# String Operations in Pytho
+# String Operations in Python

 ### 1. Creating Strings
 In Python, strings can be created using single quotes (`'`), double quotes (`"`), or triple quotes (`'''` or `"""`).